X

 Takeaways

-Backlinks are an essential factor of all SEO strategies.
+Backlinks are an essential factor in all SEO strategies.
 Everyone’s building them, one way or another, some better than others.
 There’s no “safe haven” for backlinks, no shortcuts, and no concrete rules (unless the ones specified by Google itself).

 Effective backlinking is a process that demands time, attention, and consistency.
 As you keep posting backlinks, you’ll eventually identify what works and what doesn’t, even if that means you might suffer little damage along the way.
 But, if you take our advice into consideration, you should significantly decrease your odds of hurting your rankings!